rogeruiz/srht-writing/content/en/_index.md

 description = """
 I'm Roger Ruiz.
 I am software engineer specializing in cloud infrastructure, security, and application development.
-I'm currently interviewing for roles at the Staff or Engineering Manager levels.
+I'm currently looking for roles at the senior, staff, and manager levels.
 """
 +++